21 May

 Explicitly slice any items you are looking to do next (i.e. the items at the top of the backlog) into smaller items, and only bring size S items into development.

 Note — There are many great learning resources on how to slice stories effectively.
-I run a regular training workshop in Melbourne on this activity.
+I have run many workshops on this, and can run one for your team to uplift their performance in this area.
 Here’s an article I wrote on the topic.

 If you are struggling to vertically slice any items, you can break them down into workflow steps or tasks (aka “decomposition”) instead.